 Exams: The goal of the exams is both to help you solidify your understanding of the material and to evaluate you on your knowledge.
 There will be two midterm exams and one final exam.
-The two midterms will be in-person, final exam will be online.
+All exams will be conducted asynchronously through Carmen.
+You will be given a window to complete the exam, but a fixed amount of time to complete the exam once you begin.
 More details will be posted when it comes close to the exam dates.